 No, this perfect spa experience is not for you.
 It’s not even for humans.
-This four-star, nose-to-tail bathing, trimming and styling experience is designed for your dog.
+This four-star, nose-to-tail bathing, trimming, and styling experience is designed for your dog.
 That’s right.
-When it’s bath time for your pup — you can make their experience one that they look forward too – instead of dreading.
+When it’s bath time for your pup — you can make their experience one that they look forward to – instead of dreading.

-Whether at the groomers or at home — make your dog's spa day a great experience
+Whether at the groomer or at home — make your dog's spa day a great experience

 Preparing your dog for their first spa date

-All this physical contact—in time—helps them relax when they need to be handled for their grooming, or any other circumstance where they need to be physically handled, held, or restrained—such as at the vet office, a doggy daycare, boarding kennels, etc. Touching your dog all over, thoughout its life, is also a great opportunity to check for any lumps and bumps.
+All this physical contact—in time—helps them relax when they need to be handled for their grooming or any other circumstance where they need to be physically handled, held, or restrained—such as at the vet office, a doggy daycare, boarding kennels, etc. Touching your dog all over throughout their life is also a great opportunity to check for any lumps and bumps.
 Catching them early is super important.

-A gentle rub helps them get use to being dried off.
-Remember to always do their paws, wipe their ears (ears are very important to dry well) and chin, and rub their belly and “under carriage” area.
+A gentle rub helps them get used to being dried off.
+Remember to always do their paws, wipe their ears (ears are very important to dry well) and chin, and rub their belly and “undercarriage” area.
 This is the groundwork for drying off a wet pup.

 Many groomers recommend getting the ZoomGroom as your puppy’s first brush.
 This sets a foundation for the tools you will need to groom at home.
 Depending on your puppy’s coat, you may need a firmer bristle brush and a comb.
 Your groomer can always make the best recommendations.

-Get your pup use to being in a tub or sink.
+Get your pup used to being in a tub or sink

 If you can get your pup to love bath time half as much as this little guy, you're set!